SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/docs/vuepress/src/content/developer-guide/overview/README.md

 ## Secrets

-CincoCloud uses private GitLab repositories and its container registries.
+CincoCloud uses a private GitLab repository and its container registry.
-In order to pull images from these registries, we need to have the following three secrets (see the instruction on how to create and apply them [here](../installation/)) in the cluster:
+In order to pull images from its registry, we need to have the following secrets (see the instruction on how to create and apply them [here](../installation/)) in the cluster:

 * `cinco-cloud-registry-secret` <br>
-  Needed so that images for the *main service*, the *workspace builder* and the *image registry* can be pulled from the [Cinco Cloud Container Registry][cinco-cloud-container-registry] from within the Kubernetes cluster.
+  Needed so that images for the *main service*, the *workspace builder*, the *image registry* and the archetype can be pulled from the [Cinco Cloud Container Registry][cinco-cloud-container-registry] from within the Kubernetes cluster.
   The secret has the type `kubernetes.io/dockerconfigjson`.

-* `cinco-cloud-archetype-registry-secret` <br>
-  Needed so that images for the *Theia editor* can be pulled from the [Cinco Cloud Archetype Container Registry][cinco-cloud-archetype-container-registry] from within the cluster.
-  The secret has the type `kubernetes.io/dockerconfigjson`.

-* `cinco-cloud-archetype-registry-credentials` <br>
+* `cinco-cloud-registry-credentials` <br>
-  Needed by the *workspace builder* and contains the base64 encoded username and password to login to the [Cinco Cloud Archetype Container Registry][cinco-cloud-archetype-container-registry] in order to pull the archetype image.
+  Needed by the *workspace builder* and contains the base64 encoded username and password to login to the [Cinco Cloud Container Registry][cinco-cloud-container-registry] in order to pull the archetype image.
   The secret is of type `opaque`.

 * `cinco-cloud-main-secrets` <br>